penguinflys/penguinflys/_pages/about.md

 ---
 ## Biography

-I am a graduate of the [Leibiniz Universität Hannover](https://www.uni-hannover.de/) in program [Navigation and Field Robotics](https://www.uni-hannover.de/en/studium/studienangebot/info/studiengang/detail/navigation-and-field-robotics/) specializing at deep learning(DL) application in mobile robotics and Simultaneous Localization and Mapping(SLAM).
-Just like other guys, I have a mixed feelings on programing languages, still, Python(for deep learning) and C++(for SLAM) are my principal developing language, and sometimes I use Matlab for fast verfication of algorithms.
+I am a graduate of the [Leibiniz Universität Hannover](https://www.uni-hannover.de/) program [Navigation and Field Robotics](https://www.uni-hannover.de/en/studium/studienangebot/info/studiengang/detail/navigation-and-field-robotics/) specializing in deep learning(DL) application in mobile robotics and Simultaneous Localization and Mapping(SLAM).
+Python(for deep learning) and C++(for SLAM) are my principal developing language, and sometimes I use Matlab for fast verification of algorithms.

 <!-- I used to be dogmatic, selfish, and ambitious to become someone that can really make a difference, but God has changed me to love others take care of people who I love and give more instead of asking more.
 In the aspect of personality and psychology, I am a bit like "Bruce" in [7 Up series](https://en.wikipedia.org/wiki/Up_(film_series)). -->
 Please feel free to contact me.

 ## Skills

 I am fond of cooking.
-If it is possible to selct a second occupation, it must be a cook.
+If it is possible to select a second occupation, it must be a cook.
 I subscribe youtube channels [Chef Wang](https://www.youtube.com/channel/UCg0m_Ah8P_MQbnn77-vYnYw), [老饭骨](https://www.youtube.com/channel/UCBJmYv3Vf_tKcQr5_qmayXg), and [小高姐的 Magic Ingredients](https://www.youtube.com/channel/UCCKlp1JI9Yg3-cUjKPdD3mw).

 ## Technique Books

-Here is books that I like reviews alot in my developemnt:
+Here are books that I like reviews a lot during development:

 * [Probabilistic Robotics](https://docs.ufpr.br/~danielsantos/ProbabilisticRobotics.pdf)
 * [State Estimation for Robotics](http://asrl.utias.utoronto.ca/~tdb/bib/barfoot_ser17.pdf)